sudomistress/versity/content/blog/behind-curtain-rediscovering-self/index.md

 ## But I have a plan

-Most of the time I am very quick to redirect conversations about myself towards others.
+Most of the time, I am very quick to redirect conversations about myself towards others.
 Good at hiding thoughts, feelings.
 Great at "Keep On Keeping On"!
 Well, not anymore.

 Nope, this time, by including the "Mind Palace" series on this site, I am going to explore all kinds of concepts that interest me.
 Music, games, ideas, philisophies, and even myself.